petermattia/petermattia/research.md

 In addition, my team developed data-driven techniques for characterizing cell performance, lifetime, quality, and variabiliity.

-## Graduate school
+## Stanford
 As a PhD student in the [Stanford Department of Materials Science and Engineering](https://mse.stanford.edu), I worked with [Prof. William Chueh](https://chuehlab.stanford.edu) on **making lithium-ion batteries last longer** and **charge faster.**
 My work aimed to combine fundamental and applied approaches to study battery degradation.

 My primary projects included:

 1. **Data-driven mehtods for predicting and optimizing battery lifetime during fast charging.**
 Fast charging is important for widespread adaptation of electric vehicles, but it generally reduces battery lifetime.
 Multistep charging protocols can achieve both low charging time and high lifetime, but this optimization problem is expensive due to the long testing time and large number of experiments required.
 In our work, [we first developed machine learning models to predict the final lifetime (1000s of cycles) using data from the first 100 cycles.](/articles/2019/04/09/data-driven.html)
 Then, [we used optimal experimental design to efficiently find the highest-lifetime charging protocols.](/articles/2020/02/27/closed-loop-optimization.html)
 This work was published in [*Nature*](https://doi.org/10.1038/s41586-020-1994-5)